Prevent Zoom-Bombing Videos: 7 Things You Can Do to Stop It Today

 And if they don’t guess what, you don’t have to let them in.
 And it’s a great way to avoid Zoombombing or people that you don’t want on the call from being in there.

 The fourth thing that you can do is have host-only screen-sharing.
-This is a really important setting because what Zoombombers like to do,
+This is a really important setting because what Zoombombers like to do is they’ll come on, they’ll use a lot of profanity to disrupt the meeting.

 It’s just not by default.
 Everybody who comes into a meeting is able to share their screen with everybody else.